Tom Brady throws for 351 yards, Bucs beat Falcons 21-15 | Times Leader

 Click here to subscribe today or Login.

-TAMPA, Fla.
-(AP) — Tom Brady threw for 351 yards and a touchdown, helping the Tampa Bay Buccaneers end a two-game losing streak with a 21-15 victory over the Atlanta Falcons on Sunday.
+“Obviously, it’s tough to lose two straight at home.
+You have to earn it in the league.
+There are no easy games, You’ve got to play good,” said Brady, who hasn’t lost three straight starts since 2002 with the Patriots.

+“Five games in and we’ve got a lot of work to do,” Brady added.
+“We’re not nearly at the point of where we’re capable of being.”

-Brady completed 35 of 52 passes without an interception, avoiding his first three-game losing streak since 2002, when he was with the New England Patriots.
+Brady completed 35 of 52 passes without an interception.
 Leonard Fournette scored two TDs for the Bucs (3-2) on a 1-yard run and a 1-yard reception.

-A after Fournette’s first TD and was tackled hard by a security guard at the opposite end of the field.
+A boy ran onto the field after Fournette’s first TD and was tackled hard by a security guard at the opposite end of the field.
 Police said there would be no charges and no arrest was made.

 The Falcons (2-3) trimmed a 21-0 deficit to six on Marcus Mariota’s 19-yard TD throw to Olamide Zaccheaus and subsequent 2-point conversion pass to KhaDarel Hodge with 4:38 remaining in the fourth quarter.

-Atlanta did not get the ball back as Brady, aided by a disputed roughing-the-passer penalty against defensive lineman Grady Jarrett on a third-down sack, led a game-clinching drive deep into Falcons territory.
+Atlanta did not get the ball back as Brady, aided by the penalty against Jarrett on a third-down sack, led a clinching drive deep into Falcons territory.

+Bucs coach Todd Bowles was asked if quarterbacks of lesser stature than Brady would have gotten the same call.

+“I saw that one being called.
+I saw it against Tua (Tagovailoa).
+I saw it in the London game this morning,” Bowles said.
+“I think they are starting to crack down on some of the things like slinging quarterbacks.
+Right now, the way they are calling it, I think a lot of people would have gotten that call.”

 Atlanta has one of the NFL’s most productive running games but did not have much success on the ground early without leading rusher Cordarrelle Patterson, who was placed on injured reserve last week.